 …meh…not my best witticism but it’ll do…

 I blame my mother for my chocolate addiction, according to my baby book I had my first delectable bar of chocky at 5 months old…I never had a chance…Now that I have a 5 month old of my own (who will NOT be tasting chocolate for a looooong time!)
-I’ve been attempting to invent some healthier alternatives to scarfing down a 150g bar of chocolate in under a minute (or, in my hubby’s case an ENTIRE jar of Nutella!)
+I’ve been attempting to invent some healthier alternatives to scarfing down a 150g bar of chocolate in under a minute (or, in the dude’s case an ENTIRE jar of Nutella!)
 As our little gal likes to rock n’ roll all night most of my sweet creations are made in the wee morning hours before falling into bed….and so I present last night’s midnight feast:

 I love a bargain…but why do all the best deals have a catch?
 My hubby bought an adorable little dress for our little Schnükelputzel on super sale for only €1.00!
 A steal, but it has this printed on the front: